toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/applications.md

 # Making an app :
 ### _In this tutorial we're going to :_

-- learn how to create, open, and edit text files.
+- learn how to create, open, and text files.
 - learn the requirements for a '.app' application, setup our directories and files to create a valid .app project.
 - create a 'hello world' GUI app that runs when our computer starts.